-The 2014 release of Photoshop CC rolls out several new features and enhancements that enrich your digital imaging experience.
+The 2014 releases of Photoshop CC roll out several new features and enhancements that enrich your digital imaging experience.
 Read on for a quick introduction to new features and links to resources offering more information.

 Note: For a summary of new features introduced in earlier releases of Photoshop CC, see New features summary | Photoshop CC.